mythology-and-legends-in-warfare

 The Minaret: More Than a Tower

 The Mamluk minaret evolved from the simple cylindrical towers of earlier periods into elaborate, multi-storied structures with balconies, muqarnas corbels, and bulbous finials.
 The minaret had a functional purpose—calling the faithful to prayer—but it also served as a visible assertion of Islamic sovereignty over the city.
 In Cairo, where the skyline was (and is) dominated by the minarets of Mamluk mosques, these towers marked the city as a Muslim capital.
 Symbolically, the minaret was often interpreted as a ladder connecting earth and heaven, a notion reinforced by its vertical ascent and the call to prayer that rose from its top.
 The three-balconied minaret of the Mosque of Sultan Hassan, for instance, was a deliberate echo of earlier Fatimid and Ayyubid styles, linking the Mamluks to a longer tradition of Sunni authority.
-(The ArchNet collection of Mamluk architecture includes many high-quality photographs and plan drawings of these minarets.)
+The minaret’s placement relative to the qibla wall also mattered: in some complexes, the minaret was offset to create a dramatic silhouette against the dome, visually balancing the horizontal mass of the prayer hall with a vertical beacon of faith.
+The ArchNet collection of Mamluk architecture includes detailed photographs and drawings of these minarets, revealing their intricate structural logic.

 Muqarnas Vaulting: The Geometry of Heaven